auth0/docs/samlsso-auth0-to-auth0.md

 8. In the expanded window, scroll down to the **"CERTIFICATES"** section and click on the **"DOWNLOAD CERTIFICATES"** button.
 In the popup which appears, select "PEM" to select a PEM-formatted certificate.
 The certificate will be downloaded to a file called "@@account.tenant@@.pem".
 Save this file as you will need to upload this file when configuring the other Auth0 account, account 1.

 9. Scroll down further to the **"ENDPOINTS"** section and click on the blue **"SAML"** tab within that section.
-Copy the entire contents of the **"SAML Protocol URL"** field and save it as you will need to paste it into the other Auth0 account, account 1.
+Copy the entire contents of the **"SAML Protocol URL"** field and save it as in the next step you will need to paste it into the other Auth0 account, account 1.

 ![](https://cdn.auth0.com/docs/img/saml-auth0-2.png)